A continuous and Comprehensive GUIDE on AIM TRAINING

 However, myelin responds best to focused, error-corrected practice — not to mindless repetition.
 If you train with poor form, you’re reinforcing inefficiency; if you train with awareness and control, you’re reinforcing excellence.
 Over time, well-insulated neural pathways allow your aiming motions to become smooth, automatic, and consistent even under pressure.

-SENSITIVITY
+MOUSE SENSITIVITY

 To make things simpler, Voltaic staff put together a very useful chart.
 It categorizes the optimal sensitivity relative to games genre.
 This stops us from blindly finding our sensitivity match.